 Ops 3 – Update NPA/Closure Status

 MLI user can mark the CG of the associated loan account as NPA or Standard or Close.
 This operation is available as a Batch option where MLI will first need to extract the information for the requisite loan accounts CG’s from his IT system and provide the same as XML file.
+The XML file layout will be the same as used for continuity transaction.
 Refer the BRD ‘Education Loan - Updating CG Status as NPA – Standard - Close’ for more details on this operation.

 Ops 4 – Close CG